memgraph/docs/mage/query-modules/python/import-util.md

 ### `cypher(path)`

-Imports the cypher queries from the given path by just running the queries.
+Imports the Cypher queries from the given path by just running the queries.

 #### Input:

-* `path: string` ➡ Path to the Cypher file that is being imported.
+* `path: string` ➡ path to the Cypher file that needs to be imported.

 This procedure is not fully functional and was created for testing.
-If you want to import cypher use the Memgraph lab import feature which is fully functional and faster.
+If you want to import Cypher, use the Memgraph Lab import feature, which is fully functional and faster.

 ### `json(path)`